TimoCodez/map/README.md

 # map
-Javasript map app to learn to build with Javascript
+JavaScript map app to learn to build with Javascript